 We are very lucky to be in the heart of the organically run Shillingford Organics Farm, a great model to learn from, a haven for wildlife and a variety of habitats endowed with beautiful red fertile hilly fields.

-Farm School is a South-facing child-run mini farm within a safe environment with a number of growing beds, two polytunnels, a conservatory, a chicken run and soon an outdoor kitchen.
-We also run and enjoy access to:
+Farm School is a South-facing child-run mini-farm within a safe fenced environment with a number of growing beds, a tent surrounded by plum trees (the hug) a conservatory and;

-- A herb garden to manage and learn about different native herbs and their medicinal purposes
+- A herb garden to explore and learn about different native herbs and their medicinal properties.

 How we achieve our mission